bbros-dev/dockcross/README.rst

   container engines at buildtime and at runtime.
 * Supports `Open Container Initiative (OCI) <https://www.opencontainers.org/>`_ compatible containers and registries.
-* Supports use cases where code and containers must be self-hosted.
+* Supports use cases where code and all containers must be self-hosted.
 See Self-Hosting below.
 To see a list of containers available: ``make list``.
-* Supports single container users: ``make ocix-linux-x64`` builds and uploads to your registry the container ``ocix-linux-x64``.
-See Self-Hosting below.
-* Supports single container users cases where this project is a `git-subrepo
+* Supports single container use cases where this project is a `git-subrepo
   <https://github.com/ingydotnet/git-subrepo>`_ of a project:
   ``make ocix-linux-x64`` builds and uploads to your registry the container ``ocix-linux-x64``.
 See Self-Hosting below.